boldbi/boldbi-kubernetes/helm/README.md

 > **INFO:**
 > * clusterProvider: The type of kubernetes cluster provider you are using.
 > * appBaseUrl: Domain or IP address of the machine with http/https protocol.
-Follow the [SSL Termination](docs/configuration.md#ssl-termination) to configure SSL certificate for https protocol.
+Follow the [SSL Termination](docs/configuration.md#ssl-termination) to configure SSL certificate for https protocol after deploying Bold BI in your cluster.
 > * **Persistent Volume:** Configure the persistent volume for storing the Bold BI application data.
 To configure persistent volume for your cluster, refer to [Persistent volume configuration](docs/configuration.md#persistent-volume) for each cluster.

 Currently we have provided support for `Nginx` and `Istio` as Load Balancers in Bold BI.
 The default Load Balancer is `Nginx`.
 Refer [here](docs/configuration.md#load-balancing) for more details.